Tracardi/tracardi-api/docs/running/index.md

  password: admin
 ```

-This can be different if Tracardi was configured not to use default user name and password.
+This can be different if Tracardi was configured not to use default username and password.
 Search for Tracardi
 configuration for more details.

 ## Tracardi API instance